Burneside 1.4 miles.

 Kendal 3 miles; Windermere 7 miles.

 The thriving Lakeland village of Burneside is situated just three miles from Kendal, and seven miles from Windermere, in a quiet and peaceful valley.
-Boasting a thriving local community, with a long and interesting history, Burneside has a shop and pub.
 Its near neighbour, Kendal, is known as the southern Gateway to the Lakes.
 Visit the Abbot Hall Art Gallery, or explore Levens Hall, with its world famous topiary gardens.
 The stone ruins of Kendal Castle are also a must for any visitor.
 Further north are the famous towns of Windermere and Ambleside, boasting attractions such as Lake Windermere, Lakeside Aquarium, Grizedale Forest Park and the Windermere Steamboat Museum.
 Children will enjoy the World of Beatrix Potter, in Bowness, where technology brings her well-loved characters to life.
 Within easy reach of Coniston Water, Keswick and the Lakeland Mountains, Burneside is ideally situated for exploring everything that the region has to offer.